misskey-dev/misskey/docs/setup.en.md

 6. Restart your Misskey process to apply changes
 7. Enjoy

+If you encounter any problems with updating, please try the following:
+1. `npm run clean` or `npm run cleanall`
+2. Retry update (Don't forget `npm i`)

 ----------------------------------------------------------------

 If you have any questions or troubles, feel free to contact us!